 The courses offered in the Honours year are selected to provide a range across the chemistry disciplines.
 The specific courses available vary from year to year - as an example, the list of courses available for 2018 are listed below.
 Some courses assume prior study of particular areas at undergraduate level while others have no prerequisite.
 Courses offered are such that all Honours students have the opportunity to complete the requisite number of courses, within their chemistry discipline of interest, to satisfy Honours year requirements.

 Students are required to complete four courses, each consisting of about eight lectures or equivalent.
 The courses are chemistry discipline based (organic, inorganic and physical) and given by staff associated with Honours in chemistry.
 The best three Honours course marks will be used towards the overall Honours grade, and are collectively worth 30% of their final mark.
 Assessment for these courses is flexible, with some courses assessed by examination (including oral presentation), some by assignment, and some by a combination of the two.
 There is no formal enrolment process for courses.
 It is the students' responsibility to attend the appropriate lectures and complete the examination for whichever four courses they choose.

 Honours in chemistry is available both as full time (Chem4005F) or part time (Chem4005P).
-Contact Russell Barrow for more information.
+Contact the Research School of Chemistry teaching department for more information.